zborglin/CardioCoders/README.md

 Our entire group will meet a minimum of twice per week via Zoom to discuss upcoming deliverables and ensure everyone is on track.
 We will use Slack to communicate in between meetings and ad-hoc Zoom meetings will be scheduled as needed.
 If someone requires additional assistance with their portion of the project this will also be communicated through Slack or weekly meetings.

 ## Data Source
 The data was sourced from a Cardiovascular Dataset found in Kaggle.
-The dataset consists of 70,000 patient records collected during medical examinations and contains 11 features.
+The dataset consists of 70,000 patient records collected during medical examinations and contains 12 features.

 Features:

 - Age (years)
-- Height (cm)
+- Height (ft)
 - Weight (kg)
 - Gender (1-male; 2-female)
 - Systolic blood pressure